 amicable’s guide on telling your ex you want a divorce:

+Firstly, make sure you’re prepared for the conversation.
 Manage your expectations – remember, your partner will react, so be prepared for a reaction.
 Everyone behaves in different ways to sad news but the more shocked they are, the more volatile their reaction is likely to be.
 Even if you’ve been arguing, they may still be shocked that you have reached this point.
 Read this blog, be clear about what you’re going to say, drop your shoulders, relax your jaw and take three deep calming breaths before you start.

-Pick your moment
+Step two: Pick your moment

 It’s not a good idea to say, ‘I want a divorce' in the heat of the moment.
-Whilst it’s arguable that there’s never a good time to have this type of tricky conversation – there are definitely bad times.
+Whilst there may never be a ‘good’ time to have this type of tricky conversation – there are definitely bad times.

-Keep the conversation short
+Step three: Keep the conversation short

 It’s tempting to think that once you’ve decided to end a relationship that you need to sort everything out straightaway.
 You don’t.
 The first conversation should be short.
 You should aim to convey a single message:

 ‘Our relationship is over, I’m sorry this is so hurtful, but I’m decided and I won’t change my mind.
 I want a divorce.’